abioseth1/Serverless-E-commerce-store-on-AWS/README.md

 # Description of how the architectural network works
 When a client or customer visit AspireClothes website via public internet connection, they are directed by AppSync to get/search for the products stored in the S3 bucket(s).
 Their activities are recorded in the product service (defined by lambda functions and stored in our DynamoDB table).
 When the customer choose a product or add to cart, the operation is redirected to the EventBridge which trigger payment service (direct payment or 3rd party payment like PayPal) and warehouse service which either check for the product in shelf or contact suppliers.
 All these operations communicate with the database via lambda functions.
 When the order is complete, EventBridge send a notification to the administrator via AWS SNS to confirm sales and a confirmation of purchase to the customer.
 A delivery service is also setup.
 The generated structured data from these transactions are stored on Amazon serverless Aurora.
 The administrator can further analyse and visualise these data in real-time(QuickSight) either monthly or quarterly to identify market trends and key customers as well as build a communication channel with them.
 This will also be done with a lambda function.

-Table 1: Selected AWS technologies used
+# Selected AWS technologies used
-Services	Technologies used	Reason

 Compute	AWS Lambda is serverless compute either behind APIs or to react to asynchronous events.
 To save cost on infrastructure (instance)
+# Storage
-Storage	•	Amazon DynamoDB is a scalable NoSQL database for persisting information.
+•	Amazon DynamoDB is a scalable NoSQL database for persisting information.
 •	To stick with serverless storage for more structured data (SQL), we used Amazon Serverless Aurora.
 	DynamoDB was adopted because of its low latency and serverless nature.
-Monitoring and Analytics	•	QuickSight was used for real-time analysis and monitoring of customer’s logs and transactions stored in Serverless Aurora.
+# Monitoring and Analytics
+•	QuickSight was used for real-time analysis and monitoring of customer’s logs and transactions stored in Serverless Aurora.
 CloudWatch is for EC2, hence QuickSight is best suited
-Communication
+# Communication and Messaging
-Messaging	•	AWS AppSync for interactions between users and the ecommerce platform.
+•       AWS AppSync for interactions between users and the e-commerce platform.
 And SES to support.
 •	Amazon API Gateway for service-to-service synchronous communication (request/response).
 •	Amazon EventBridge for service-to-service asynchronous communication (emitting and reacting to events).
 •	AWS SNS and SES for  marketing and communication with mailing list.
-	Real-time serverless data query and communication Security
+	Real-time serverless data query and communication
-(Authentication & Authorization)	•	Amazon Cognito for managing and authenticating users and providing JSON web tokens used by services.
+# Security (Authentication & Authorization)
+• Amazon Cognito for managing and authenticating users and providing JSON web tokens used by services.
 • AWS Identity and Access Management for service-to-service authorization, either between microservices (e.g. authorize to call an Amazon API Gateway REST endpoint), or within a microservice (e.g. granting a Lambda function the permission to read from a DynamoDB table).
-•	AWS Shield is connected to CloudFront and Route53 for DDOS protection.
-	For highly secured system
+• AWS Shield is connected to CloudFront and Route53 for DDOS protection for highly secured system
-Continuous Integration and Continuous Delivery (CI/CD)	•	AWS Serverless Application Model for defining AWS resources as code in most services.
+# Continuous Integration and Continuous Delivery (CI/CD)
+AWS Serverless Application Model for defining AWS resources as code in most services.
 •	AWS Cloud Development Kit (CDK) for defining AWS resources as code in the payment-3p service.
 •	Amazon CodeCommit as a repository to trigger the CI/CD pipeline.
 •	Amazon CodeBuild for building artifacts for microservices and running tests.